-Tennessee's heavy heat waves shouldn't prompt indoor activities.
-Stay outside and cool off this August at one of these West Tennessee water retreats.
+Tennessee's heat waves shouldn't prompt indoor activities.
+Stay outside and cool off this summer at one of these West Tennessee water retreats.

-Mud Island—a museum, live entertainment venue and park - is a tourist's entry-point to Memphis and arguably one of the most beautiful lookout points of Downtown Memphis.
+Mud Island River Park - a museum, live entertainment venue and park - is a tourist's entry-point to Memphis and arguably one of the most beautiful lookout points of Downtown Memphis.
 Dip your feet in the waters of the Riverwalk, a unique real-life replica of the Mississippi River's path from its confluence with the Ohio River in Illinois to the Gulf of Mexico.
 The "1,000-mile" journey concludes at the gulf, represented by an acre of water that offers paddle boat or kayak relaxation against the Downtown Memphis skyline.
 Ample picnic spots are available for a post-water snack or lunch.

 Catch a trophy fish on a guided fishing tour of the Mississippi River!
 Whether in Memphis with James "Big Cat" Patterson or Paris, Tennessee with Steve McCadams, you can bring home a crop of catfish, a crappie, or even a white bass.
 Grab a friend and a cooler to spend a few hours with fishing legends in West Tennessee.